philgras/neural-head-avatars/README.md

 ----------------------------------------------------------------------------------------------------------

 ## License

-Software Copyright License for **non-commercial scientific research purposes**.
-Please read carefully the [terms and conditions](./LICENSE) and any accompanying documentation before you download and/or use the Neural Head Avatar models, data and software.
-By downloading and/or using any components of this repository, you acknowledge that you have read these terms and conditions, understand them, and agree to be bound by them.
-If you do not agree with these terms and conditions, you must not download and/or use this repository.
-Any infringement of the terms of this agreement will automatically terminate your rights under this [License](./LICENSE).
+The code is available for non-commercial scientific research purposes under the [MIT license](./LICENSE).
+Please note that the files [flame.py](./nha/models/flame.py) and [lbs.py](./nha/models/lbs.py) are heavily inspired by https://github.com/HavenFeng/photometric_optimization and are property of the Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.
+The download, use, and distribution of this code is subject to this [license](https://github.com/vchoutas/smplx/blob/master/LICENSE).

 ## Citation